top of page

 Compassion as a posture and practice

 Inhabiting our lives with full permission, power and presence is a beautiful journey of courageous becoming.
 It asks us to take responsibility for the truth of our own lives and to compassionately act on our own behalf.
-As we do, we find power and love infusing our lives – the power to be, take action and move in the world as an embodied, dignified, creative, curious force.
+As we do, we find power and love infusing our lives.
+The power to be, take action and move in the world as an embodied, dignified, creative, curious force.

 bottom of page